 - Focus on the topic rather than individual keywords

-In the past, SEO companies would recommend writing similar pieces of content targeting slightly different keywords, and the results were impressive.
+In the past, SEO companies in Bangkok would recommend writing similar pieces of content targeting slightly different keywords, and the results were impressive.
 However, in the modern era, Google recognises that many longtail keywords have effectively the same meaning, so groups them together.
 Therefore, it is recommended that a topic is covered in depth rather than just one aspect, or more accurately, keyword.
 Articles that rank highly may well include hundreds of keywords, but they will be relevant to the topic.

 However, it is advisable to remember your audience and not go into so much detail that the reader loses interest which brings us perfectly onto the second point.